FHanus/ESP-IDF-Notes/ESP32 Software Setup/Arduino IDE/README.md

 Head over to the "Tools" tab in the Arduino IDE and in the middle section select "Board" > "Boards Manager...".

 * In the search field, search for "esp32" and make sure the downloaded version is > 2.0.4

+After downloading the boards package you should be good to go!